Religious views on same-sex marriage: Orthodox Judaism

 Judaism, like Christianity, reflects differing views between conservative and liberal adherents.
 Orthodox Judaism maintains the traditional Jewish bans on both sexual acts and marriage amongst members of the same sex.
 The Orthodox Union in the United States supported a federal Constitutional amendment banning same-sex marriages.
-However, it is important to note that research by Chana Etengoff & Colette Daiute suggest that positive reconciliations between sexual minority individuals and Orthodox Jewish family members is possible (a process referred to as theistic mediation), both with and without clinical support.
+Research by Chana Etengoff & Colette Daiute suggest that positive reconciliations between sexual minority individuals and Orthodox Jewish family members is possible (a process referred to as theistic mediation), both with and without clinical support.

 Theravada Buddhists

 Mettanando Bhikkhu, a physician and Harvard Buddhist scholar notes that the Buddha did not address gender or same sex relationships, saying "the Buddha was neither supportive nor against marriage between members of the same gender."

 Thai Theravada Buddhists (over 150 million members), a more conservative wing of Buddhism, is less supportive of gay rights and marriages in Thailand and other countries where Theravadic Buddhism thrive.
 Human rights issues have received poor attention in Theravada countries, as the culture is rooted in the belief in the Law of Karma, which is more popular among Thai Buddhists than philosophical and advanced scriptural studies in Buddhism.
 Many monasteries and monks encourage lay followers to see the world through the lens of karma, i.e., every person is born to pay back their sins.Bhikkhu states, "all homosexuals and sexual deviants were once offenders of the Third Precept (prohibiting sexual misconduct) _ at least in their past lives, and they must pay off their past sins in their present life."
 Because of the lack of interest in human rights and also the belief in the law of Karma, therefore, Thai Buddhists will likely not approve of gay marriage any time soon.
-It is important to note, however, that Theravada Buddhists outside of the South-East Asian Area, are generally more supportive, or neutral, to same-sex marriage, and LGBT rights as a whole.
+However, Theravada Buddhists outside of the South-East Asian Area, are generally more supportive, or neutral, to same-sex marriage, and LGBT rights as a whole.